 avoid misinformation in coverage of trans women in sports

 Often, stories about whether trans women should be able to compete in women’s sports contain misinformation.
-For instance, outlets fail to fact-check the people who argue that trans women shouldn’t be allowed to compete in women’s sports.
+For instance, many outlets fail to fact-check the people who argue that trans women have an inherent and irreparable advantage over cisgender women.
 Journalists also often show bias against trans athletes by only covering trans people in sports when a trans woman wins a competition.
-Trans medical experts are rarely quoted in these stories, which often contain no scientific information about how cross-sex hormones alter trans women’s athletic performance.
-While this is a controversial issue in the media, there’s no evidence that trans women who are recieving transition-related medical care have an advantage over cis women.
-Trans women have been allowed to compete in the Olympics since 2003, yet as of June 2020, no trans woman has ever won a gold medal in a competition.
+Medical experts are rarely quoted in these stories, which often contain no scientific information about how cross-sex hormones alter trans women’s athletic performance.
+Trans women, with moderate medical intervention, have been allowed to compete in women’s categories in the Olympics since 2003 and the NCAA since 2010.
+Likewise, thousands of high school athletics programs operate under inclusive policies at the state level — you can check your own state’s policies here.
+This is important context for your readers as political campaigns against the rights of transgender students often falsely portray issues around athletic competitions as “new” and untested.
 When outlets cover trans men in sports, they also spread misinformation — especially in instances where leagues force trans men to compete with cis women.
-Outlets should take extra care to clarify those competing are trans men so that readers do not assume the athlete is a trans woman.
+Outlets should take extra care to clarify those competing are trans men so that readers do not assume the athlete is a trans woman